36095/36095/README.md

 # 36095

 Welcome to my GitHub repository.
-Here you will mostly find projects that I have worked on for my YouTube channel tutorials, or livestreams.
+Here you will mostly find projects that I have worked on the last months.
 Most of my recent projects are private.

 <a href="https://github.com/36095">
   <picture>